Mehadia: Geography

+Wild life and flora

 Wild life found in the vicinity of Mehadia are mainly wolves and bears.

 In the mild climate of Mehadia, fig trees grow in profusion.

 Culture

 The famous baths of Mehadia were known to the Romans as "The Baths of Hercules".
 It is a celebrated place for its mineral springs, which are located in a narrow rocky gorge.
 The springs rise in Banat in the Cerna valley, about a mile from the Mehadia town.
 Originally, 22 hot springs existed.
 However, now only nine springs are known of which the popular one is Hercules spring, which emanates from fissures.
 The temperature of the water, on an average, remains in the range of 70 to 145 0 F. The nine different springs in use have varying degree of chemical content with the usual sulphurated hydrogen gas, lime sulphate, soda and lime, nitrogen gas, carbonic acid gas.
 However, the Hercules bath does not contain sulphurated hydrogen.
 The temperature is controlled through a cooling apparatus.
 Eye treatment is also arranged with the spring water, apart from the therapeutic healing powers for scrofula, joint pains, chronic rheumatism, gout, indolent skin diseases, complicated mercurial afflictions, hysteria, hypochondria ad many other “opprobria medica”.
 The spring waters which are rich in hydrogen in particular, are popular for cures of cutaneous disorders, paralysis and apoplexy.
 The yield of these springs have been estimated as 5500 cuft of water even during the dry season.
 The water temperature of some of the springs reported in a German publication in degrees on the Réaumur scale (°C = °Ré × 1.25) are: The Kalkabad 30 °Ré, the Rauber bad or Hercules Spring 35.5 °Ré, the Old Gliederbad 30.5 °Ré; the Augenbader 42 °Ré the new Giledarbad 20 °Ré; the Spring Brunnon 47.5 °Ré; The Schindel or Ledwige bad 36.5 °Ré; the Schwitzhloch 30 v; the Fiedrabad 30.5 °Ré; and Franciscilbad 25 °Ré.